 Medical Indica Effects #1 | Promotes Sleep

-The general takeaway here?
+So, what is the general takeaway here?
 Indica marijuana strains are without a doubt your best option if you’re looking to get a better night’s sleep — and there is now scientific evidence to prove it.

 Medical Indica Effects #2 | Relieves Stress and Anxiety